Nobel in chemistry honors pair for new way to make molecules

-The winners were announced Wednesday by Goran Hansson, secretary-general of the Royal Swedish Academy of Sciences.

-The Nobel panel said List and MacMillan in 2000 independently developed a new way of catalysis.
+STOCKHOLM (AP) — Two scientists won the Nobel Prize for chemistry Wednesday for finding an "ingenious" new way to build molecules that can be used to make everything from medicines to food flavorings.

+The work of Benjamin List of Germany and Scotland-born David W.C.
+MacMillan has already had a significant impact on pharmaceutical research and made chemistry “greener,” the Royal Swedish Academy of Sciences said.

-“It’s already benefiting humankind greatly,” Pernilla Wittung-Stafshede, a member of the Nobel panel, said.
+“It’s already benefiting humankind greatly,” said Pernilla Wittung-Stafshede, a member of the Nobel panel.

+Making molecules — which requires linking individual atoms together in specific arrangement — is a difficult and slow task.
+Until beginning of the millennium, chemists had only two methods — or catalysts — to speed up the process.

+That all changed in 2000, when List, of the Max Planck Institute, and MacMillan, of Princeton University, independently reported that small organic molecules can be used to do the same job as big enzymes and metal catalysts.

 Speaking after the announcement, List said the award was a "huge surprise.”